cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 by FROST.
 Note that these instructions are equivalent to those produced by a single participant.

+Each ciphersuite adheres to the requirements in {{ciphersuite-reqs}}.
+Future ciphersuites MUST also adhere to these requirements.

 ## FROST(Ed25519, SHA-512)

 This ciphersuite uses edwards25519 for the Group and SHA-512 for the Hash function `H`